litchipi/litchipi.github.io/_posts/infosec/2023-01-24-git-code-audit-viewed-as-rust-programmer.md

 Lesson number one: **Rust doesn't protect from casting overflows** if you cast naively using `as`.
-However you can use the `try_into` function for casting that will return a `Result<T, T::Error>` triggered if such things happend.
+However you can use the `try_into` function for casting that will return a `Result<T, T::Error>` triggered if such things happen.

 ## GIT-CR-22-02